More Than 60 Years of Pest Control in Midlothian & Springtown

-Our Springtown pest control team is able to deal with any type of rodent issue that you may be experiencing, including house mice, Norway Rats, Black Rats, and more.
+Our exterminator is able to deal with any type of rodent issue that you may be experiencing, including house mice, Norway Rats, Black Rats, and more.
 We know that the best way to prevent an infestation is usually prevention.

 With exclusion services, we can make sure entry points in your roofing, siding, exhaust vents, and other areas are effectively blocked off, and that rodents are prevented from entering the building in the first place.
 Whether you are experiencing an emergency that needs to be dealt with, need an exclusion performed, or anything in between, count on us for the professional assistance you deserve.

 Unlike some other pests which are merely an annoyance, rodents pose a serious health risk.
 They can carry and spread a number of diseases, primarily the hantavirus.
 Their droppings and urine can contaminate food and water.
 Furthermore, they frequently damage parts of buildings and electrical wiring with their chewing habits.

 Rats are capable of chewing through aluminum, mortar, wood, and even sheetrock and cement.
 Because of their destructive habits, they can even get into plumbing pipes and compromise the safety of drinking water.
 Rats are voracious eaters and will consume a huge variety of substances.
 It is extremely difficult to keep rats and mice out of buildings and structures and it requires a skilled pest removal service to ensure their elimination.

 About the Norway Rat

 • This rat is often found under floors, foundations, and trash.

 • The entrances to their burrows are usually smooth.